jimmyislive/blog/content/posts/vector-dbs-for-data-protection.md

 }
 {{< / highlight >}}

-I see products such as [Cyberhaven](https://www.cyberhaven.com) doing similar things but, as far as I can tell, they seem to be using graph DBs.
+Most products doing similar things seem to be using graph DBs.
 Curious if there are any products out there that do something similar via embeddings/vector DBs.